jameshibbard/blog/_posts/2025-06-02-authentication-with-devise-and-cancancan-in-rails.md

 ### Why Not Use Built-in Rails Authentication?

 Rails 8 ships with a built-in authentication generator that gives developers full control over the auth stack.
-It’s ideal if you prefer to manage your own logic and don’t mind writing some boilerplate.
+It's ideal if you prefer to manage your own logic and don't mind writing some boilerplate.

 That said, Devise remains the better choice for most real-world apps.
 It provides a robust, out-of-the-box solution with minimal setup, and comes packed with features like user confirmation, session timeouts, and OAuth support—saving time and reducing complexity.

-If you’d like to explore the built-in option, see the official guide: [Securing Your App with the Default Authentication Generator (Rails 8 Unpacked)](https://www.youtube.com/watch?v=4q1RWZABhKE "Learn how to add authentication to your Rails 8 app with the new built-in Authentication Generator")
+If you'd like to explore the built-in option, see the official guide: [Securing Your App with the Default Authentication Generator (Rails 8 Unpacked)](https://www.youtube.com/watch?v=4q1RWZABhKE "Learn how to add authentication to your Rails 8 app with the new built-in Authentication Generator")

 ### Installing And Configuring Devise